openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

  - On the Advanced tab click the Change... button to change the page size.
  - In the Virtual Memory window uncheck "Automatically manage paging file size for all drives," click "Custom size," and set the initial size to at least 4096 MB.
 If you have already attempted this process at least once continue to increase this number by 1024 MB.
 Set the maximum size to 2048 MB higher than the initial size you used.
  - Click the Set button, then click OK until all windows are closed.
- - Reboot and attempt the flash proccess.
+ - Reboot and attempt the flash process.

 ### If you're using a Mac to flash - prerequisites: